openedx/edx-documentation/en_us/data/source/access/credentials.rst

 EdX transfers course data to the data czars at our partner institutions in regularly generated data packages.
 Data packages can be accessed only by the data czar at each partner institution.
+This section describes how data czars can set up and use the credentials and public/private key pairs they need so that they can download and decrypt the edX data package.

 .. contents::
   :local: